kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 The Restricted policy is aimed at enforcing current Pod hardening best practices, at the expense of some compatibility.
-It is targeted at operators and developers of security-critical applications, as well as lower-trust users.The following listed controls should be enforced/disallowed:
+It is targeted at operators and developers of security-critical applications, as well as lower-trust users.
+The following listed controls should be enforced/disallowed:

 <table>